Discord Tournament Format

 - If using Tabletop Simulator, each player must create their kingdom using the Card Creator before each match.

 - If a player asks their opponent to state their last move, their opponent must do so.

-- If an illegal move from a previous turn is discovered and players do not agree on a resolution, a judge will be called.
+- If an illegal move from a previous turn is discovered or the game state was manipulated (intentionally or unintentionally), a judge must be called.
 The judge will assess whether:

 - Time controls

 - Players start the clock after determining the attacking player.

 - If a player runs out of time, exhaust all units under their control, exhaust any unit that would come under their control, and do not refresh any units under their control at the start of a round.
 If both players run out of time, immediately proceed to checking the standard victory condition.

 - A player may only pass priority after they have resolved ALL effects in their turn (adding damage counters, adding tokens, removing cards from the battlefield, etc.).
 If a player is “rushing” to make moves, resulting in a confusing board state, a judge may be called to assess whether this is the case and issue either a warning or a game loss depending on the severity.